nitroUI/ats/README.md

-# Nitro Abstract Tag Specification
+# Nitro Abstract Part Specification

+A Part is a pre-compiled tag, when a part is compiled/published, it is packaged as a tag.

 Pattern for constructing new Nitro Abstract Tags for library assembly.